Welcome to Ursa Major !

 • Rhonas the Indomitable: with Goreclaw around, this deity is a powerful combatant!

-• Yeva, Nature's Herald: the Elf that allows me to flash in my army.
+• Yeva, Nature's Herald: the Elf that enables the army to be flashed in.

-Miscellaneous spells and items that increase my strategic opportunities:
+Miscellaneous spells and items that increase the deck’s strategic opportunities:

 Suggestions